sourabhavsar/sourabhavsar.github.io/_pages/about.md

 ---
 permalink: /about/
-title: "About"
+title: "About Me"
 ---

 ### EXPERIENCE

-## Location Labs by Avast, Emeryville
+# Location Labs by Avast, Emeryville

-{% capture notice-2 %}
 # Software Developer in Test II (June 2018 – PRESENT)

 * Write and maintain integration tests using Gherkin framework